Last Modified: 3/23/2018

 • Discharge status

-Adding charges or services
+Adding charge or service

 • Providers may adjust claims (TOB xx7) to add charges or services when the claim is within the timely filing period.